tadaspaplauskas/anyway/README.md

 // true
 ```

+`Anyway` will work with any function in the global space.
 Of course, if arguments don't make sense in any order, `Anyway` will still let you know about it:

 ```php
 use Anyway;